-After evaluating all of the alternatives which satisfy the two threshold criteria, protection of human health and the environment and attainment of ARARs, EPA has concluded that the selected remedy.
-Alternative 2b, affords the highest level of overall effectiveness proportional to its cost.
-Section 300.430(f)(l)(ii)(D) of the NCP also requires EPA to evaluate three out of five balancing criteria to determine overall effectiveness: long-term effectiveness and permanence; reduction of toxicity, mobility, or volume through treatment; and short-term effectiveness.
+After evaluating all of the alternatives which satisfy the two threshold criteria, protection of human health and the environment and attainment of ARARs, EPA has concluded that the selected remedy, Alternative 2b, affords the highest level of overall effectiveness proportional to its cost.
+Section 300.430(f)(1)(ii)(D) of the NCP also requires EPA to evaluate three out of five balancing criteria to determine overall effectiveness: long-term effectiveness and permanence; reduction of toxicity, mobility, or volume through treatment; and short-term effectiveness.
 Overall effectiveness is then compared to cost to ensure that the remedy is cost-effective.
 The selected remedy provides for overall effectiveness in proportion to its cost.

-The selected remedy has a relatively high present worth capital cost compared to other remedies, but best satisfies the criteria for long- term effectiveness and permanence and short-term effectiveness.
+The selected remedy has a relatively high present worth capital cost compared to other remedies, but best satisfies the criteria for long-term effectiveness and permanence and short-term effectiveness.
 This alternative will reduce toxicity, mobility, or volume through treatment.
-The estimated present worth costs for the selected remedy is \$9.9 million.
+The estimated present worth costs for the selected remedy is \$ 9.9 million.

-13.4 Utilization of Permanent Solutions and Alternative Treatment Technologies to the Maximum Extent Practicable protective of human health and the environment and comply with ARARs, EPA has determined that Alternative 2b provides the best balance of trade-offs in terms of long-term effectiveness and permanence, reduction in toxicity, mobility, or volume achieved through treatment, short-term effectiveness, implementability, and cost, while also considering the statutory preference for treatment as a principal element and consideration of state and community acceptance.
+13.4 Utilization of Permanent Solutions and Alternative Treatment Technologies to the Maximum Extent Practicable

+EPA has determined that the selected remedy represents the maximum extent to which permanent solutions and treatment technologies can be utilized in a cost-effective manner for the final remediation at the Trans Circuits Site.
+Of those alternatives that are protective of human health and the environment and comply with ARARs, EPA has determined that Alternative 2b provides the best balance of trade-offs in terms of long-term effectiveness and permanence, reduction in toxicity, mobility, or volume achieved through treatment, short-term effectiveness, implementability, and cost, while also considering the statutory preference for treatment as a principal element and consideration of state and community acceptance.